-Stress relievers come in many forms—some of us garden, others read, few resort to cleaning, and some of us even choose to escape reality entirely through video games.
+Stress relievers come in many forms—some of us garden, others read, a few resort to cleaning, and some of us even choose to escape reality entirely through video games.
 As a Health Care Sharing Ministry, we’re all about learning how to help stress levels, well…level out.
-Turns out, journaling is a healthy way to express yourself and deal with any overwhelming emotion including stress, anxiety, or depression.
+Turns out, journaling is a healthy way to express yourself and deal with any overwhelming emotions including stress, anxiety, or depression.

 Ever heard of a gratitude journal?
-Instead of writing random thoughts down like you would in a diary, a gratitude journal is used to record all the things you're grateful for—big or small.
+Instead of writing random thoughts down as you would in a diary, a gratitude journal is used to record all the things you're grateful for—big or small.
 Whether you hit every green light at every major intersection on your way to the gym, received a personal shoutout from your boss during a meeting, or secured a babysitter last minute so you and your spouse could enjoy a night to yourselves, record it in your gratitude journal!

 Daily records are therapeutic in their own right, too, especially if you’re still trying to get into the habit of writing things down.
 The best part?
 Fragments and incomplete sentences are totally acceptable!
-Heck, you could even start a bulleted list of daily events in your smartphone.
+Heck, you could even start a bulleted list of daily events on your smartphone.
 Jot down what you ate for breakfast, what you did after breakfast, if anyone interesting came to the door, or if you received more ‘Unknown’ calls than usual in a day.
 It’s easy!

-Looking for more basic health tips that will help you gain back control of your emotions and improve your mental health?
+Looking for more basic health tips that will help you gain back control of your emotions and improve your health?
 Check out “Tips for Positive Thinking to Keep a Healthy Attitude” on the One Share, One Voice blog!